 Shareholders are people (or sometimes other companies) who invest money into a company in return for shares (also known as ‘equity’).
 Each share is a slice of the company.
 One share can be a big slice or a very thin slice, depending on how many shares the company has issued in total.

-The number of shares that each shareholder owns (as a proportion of the total number of shares in issue) represents how much of the company they own.
+The number of shares a shareholder owns divided by the total number of shares in issue represents how much of the company they own.
 It is often expressed as a percentage.
 This figure determines their level of influence over the company via their rights to vote at important meetings.
 Their voting rights are often proportional to their percentage shareholding.

 Manage your company's shares the easy way

-Inform Direct is the innovative and straightforward way to make new share allotments, record share transfers and process share reorganisations.Start now
+Inform Direct is the most straightforward way to make new share allotments, record share transfers and process share reorganisations.Start now

 At one end of the spectrum, many small companies are owned by just a single shareholder, who may (or may not) also be the sole director.
 Whether there are 1 or 100,000 shares in issue, if they’re all owned by the same person then that individual can effectively control the company.

 Charlie is the sole shareholder of Stowsweep Limited.
-Ultimately, therefore, he controls the direction of the company and will be able to make a number of important decisions affecting it.
-Charlie happens also to be the sole director, although he could choose to appoint others to help him manage the business day to day – without necessarily offering them shares in the business.
+Ultimately, therefore, he controls the direction of the company and will be able to make important decisions affecting it.
+Charlie also happens to be the sole director, although he could choose to appoint others to help him manage the business day to day (without necessarily offering them shares in the business).
 As the sole shareholder, Charlie will be the only person to benefit from any dividends the company pays or from an increase in the share price.